 On my first trip to Australia I only had one must-do activity on my list: Go Snorkeling on a Great Barrier Reef Cruise.
-I had snorkeled in the Caribbean Sea while visiting St. Maarten, at Captain Cook in Kona, Hawaii and in the lagoons surrounding Moorea Island, French Polynesia – and I wasn’t leaving Australia without taking one of the snorkeling Great Barrier Reef tours.
-We planned our route in Australia from south to north, starting in Sydney and ending in Cairns – where we would finally experience a snorkeling Cairns cruise.
+I had snorkeled in the Caribbean Sea while visiting St. Maarten, at Captain Cook in Kona, Hawaii and in the lagoons surrounding Moorea Island, French Polynesia – and I wasn’t leaving Australia without taking a Great Barrier Reef Snorkeling Tour.
+We planned our route in Australia from south to north; starting in Sydney, then on to Brisbane and ending in Cairns – where we would finally experience a snorkeling Cairns Great Barrier Reef cruise.

 There are numerous Cairns Great Barrier Reef tours that transport passengers to the outer barrier reef to snorkel.
 Most full-day Great Barrier Reef trips follow the same schedule: early departure, multiple snorkeling spots, snorkel equipment, an included lunch and water and coffee throughout the day.
 However, not all cruises from Cairns offer the same reef experience.
 Some barrier reef tours offer indulgent lunches on sleek boats, while other Cairns cruises only offer the basics.
 Additionally, there are full-day and half-day snorkeling Cairns tours.